SFTtech/openage/doc/code/renderer/README.md

 - `zoom_out(...)`: Let the camera incrementally zoom out.

 For displaying 3D objects, the `Camera` can also calculate a view matrix (`get_view_matrix()`) and projection matrix (`get_projection_matrix()`) that take current position and zoom level into account.

+Camera parameters may be used for raycasting operations, e.g. mouse picking/selection.
+Since the camera utilizes orthographic projection and a fied angle, the ray direction is exactly the same as the camera direction vector (accessible as `cam_direction`).
+To find the origin point of a ray for a pixel coordinate in the viewport, the `get_input_pos(..)` method can be used.
+This method calculates the position of the pixel coordinate on the othographic camera plane that represents the viewport.
+The result is the absolute position of the pixel coordinate inside the 3D scene.
+Ray origin point and direction can then be used to perform calculations for line-plane or line sphere intersections.